• Skip to primary navigation

 Chives offer vitamins A & C, parsley contains vitamins K & E plus minerals like iron & calcium.

-Chives have a mild taste, while parsley is more vibrant.
+Chives have a mild taste, while parsley is more bright.

 Plus, chives contain antioxidants that promote wellness.